 Pros of Hospital Grade Bulb Syringe

 - A benefit of a hospital grade bulb syringe is that this is inexpensive.
 You will find them at walmart, pharmacies, target and other local stores.
-You can also buy one on Amazon for a few bucks.

 - Another pro of a hospital grade bulb syringe is that you will get one by default.
 For example, you likely won’t need to buy one as they send every parent home from the hospital with one.
 It was even part of my homebirth supply list.
 Most babies receive one as their birthday present.

 Cons of Hospital Grade Bulb Syringe